Iran's oil return a game changer for OPEC, but not for now

 "One million bpd of additional oil from Iran would cover almost the expected demand increase in 2016 and wipe out the impact of stalling U.S. oil production," he said

-Oil prices tumbled on Tuesday after Iran's nuclear deal before rising on the realization that sanctions on Tehran were still in place for now, continuing to limit its crude exports.
-[O/R]
+Oil prices tumbled on Tuesday after Iran's nuclear deal before rising on the realisation that sanctions on Tehran were still in place for now, continuing to limit its crude exports.

 Brent crude rose above $58 a barrel on Wednesday.